 Your recruiter should understand your personal and career goals.
 When trust is instilled in the nurse/recruiter partnership, both parties are fulfilled, satisfied and will have a lasting relationship.
 Keep this concept in mind during the evaluation process—it may be the most important insight we have to offer.

 If at any time you feel uncomfortable or unsatisfied with an agency, check out others.
-There are tons of agencies out there that would be lucky to have you, but it’s up to you to find the one who fits your needs.
-You might find that one of the large agencies provides the exact service you need.
+There are tons of agencies out there that would be lucky to have you, but it’s up to you to find the one that fits your needs.
+You might find that one of the larger agencies provides the exact service you need.
 Or, you might discover that a small, but reputable agency treats you more like an individual and less like a number.
 At the end of the day, trust your gut and do what feels right.
 This is, after all, your career you’re talking about.

 We hope our tips will help you make the most of your travel nurse experience.
 Take as much time as needed to thoroughly evaluate agencies to find the right fit for you.